-- Significant under-performance (i.e., declines in sales, earnings or cash flows) of a business or product line in relation to expectations; - Annual operating plans or strategic plan outlook that indicate an unfavorable trend in operating performance of a business or product line; - Significant negative industry or economic trends; or - Significant changes or planned changes in our use of the assets.
+- · Significant under-performance (i.e., declines in sales, earnings or cash flows) of a business or product line in relation to expectations; - Annual operating plans or strategic plan outlook that indicate an unfavorable trend in operating performance of a business or product line; - · Significant negative industry or economic trends; or - · Significant changes or planned changes in our use of the assets.

 Once it is determined that an impairment review is necessary, recoverability of assets is measured by comparing the carrying amount of the asset grouping to the estimated future undiscounted cash flows.
 If the carrying amount exceeds the estimated future undiscounted cash flows, the asset grouping is considered to be impaired.
 The impairment is then measured as the difference between the carrying amount of the asset grouping and its fair value.
-We endeavor to utilize the best information available to measure fair value, which is usually either market prices (if available), level 1 or level 2 of the fair value hierarchy, or an estimate of the future discounted cash flow, level 3 of the fair value hierarchy.
+We endeavor to utilize the best information available to measure fair value, which is usually either market prices (if available), level 1 or fler fair value hierarchy,.
 The key estimates in our discounted cash flow analysis include assumptions as to expected industry and business growth rates, sales volume, selling prices and costs, cash flows, and the discount rate selected.
 These estimates are subject to changes in the economic environment, including market interest rates and expected volatility.
 Management believes the estimates of future cash flows and fair values are reasonable; however, changes in estimates due to variance from assumptions could materially affect the valuations.